 Avoid tying your hair up in a tight ballerina bun this summer.
 If your hair is already dry, this will only add salt to an open wound.
 You should try a messy braid.
 This style will not pull or tear your hair, and it will be easier to keep under control and out of the direct sunlight.

-If you desire to have a beachy wave, you can spray your hair with a concoction of sea salt, coconut oil, and water.
+If you desire to have a beachy wave without the beach wave perm, you can spray your hair with a concoction of sea salt, coconut oil, and water.
 You only need one teaspoon of each.
 Mix them with water in a spray bottle and scrunch your hair.
 Don’t worry; the coconut oil will counteract any dryness you would get from the salt.
 Plus, it will look like you just came from surfing.

 How often should I wash my hair?